Skip to content

 The Principle of Conservation of Energy

-Energy cannot be created or destroyed, it can only transferred from one energy store to another
+Energy cannot be created or destroyed, it can only be transferred from one energy store to another

 Gravitational Energy